-Question Management response Are the management arrangements for the accounting estimates, as detailed in Appendix A reasonable?
-Yes How is the Audit and Performance Management Committee provided with assurance that the arrangements for accounting estimates are adequate?
+Question Management response Are management aware of any transactions, events and conditions (or changes in these) that may give rise to recognition or disclosure of significant accounting estimates that require significant judgement?
+No further disclosures are anticipated other than those at Appendix A Are the management arrangements for the accounting estimates, as detailed in Appendix A reasonable?
+Yes How is the Audit & Performance Management Committee provided with assurance that the arrangements for accounting estimates are adequate?
 Members of the Audit and Performance Management Committee receive and consider the statement of accounts, which contains the accounting policies associated with the financial statements.
 The Committee reviews the statement, and all variances of 10% or more on the previous statement are challenged and discussed.
 Any issues raised following the audit of the statement of accounts will be reported to the Committee.